 Even if the leadership issue is fixed, which it must be, we still have a major problem.
-The British rail industry is simply not agile enough to react to major change and to quickly adjust for the need to react to supply side disruption whether it is infrastructure project problems, control/systems issues or rolling stock delivery.
+The British rail industry is simply not agile enough to react to major change and to adjust quickly for the need to react to supply side disruption, whether it is infrastructure project problems, control/systems issues or rolling stock delivery and acceptance.
 It needs to be, if it is to grow.
 Many supply industries have addressed this and the rail industry can learn from them.
 They call it the agile supply chain.

-A key component of the supply chain is the number of drivers to cover the diagrams.
+A key component of the supply chain is the number of train drivers to cover the train diagrams, with the requisite knowledge of both the route and the train type.
 The calculation of how many people are needed is not difficult, even including spare cover.
-The industry does need to address succession including recruitment and training procedures allowing proper time to recruit and train people for these skilled positions.
+The industry does need to address succession and retention including recruitment and training procedures allowing proper time to recruit and train people for these skilled positions, without the risk of recently-qualified drivers being poached by other operators.
 These are all industry issues.

 Where does this lead us?

 Network Rail, in the last year, has delivered the largest investment programme since the Railway Mania.
 Railfuture wants to see a bigger, better railway.
 The dilemma is that the railway cannot be better unless it is bigger, so addressing the capacity issues that were the basis for such a large investment programme.
 We have a temporary partial respite as passenger journeys have dipped recently but this is likely to be short term if the industry gets its act together.